mars0i/majure/3/README.md

 ----------

 In this version, I replaced Student.java with Student.clj, Students.java
 with Students.clj, and StudentsWithUI.java with StudentsWithUI.clj.

-See
+The corresponding Java source files can be found in src/disabled.

-README.md in the root of this git repository and the README.md files in 1/ and 2/ for additional information.
+See README.md in the root of this git repository and the README.md files in 1/ and 2/ for additional information.

 ----------